coffee-2go/android-app/README.md

 ## List of Initial Requirements
 - [x] Implemented
-- [ ] To be implemented
+- [ ] Not implemented
 ---

-- [ ] 1.
+- [x] 1.
 As a user I want to register, login and logout.

-- [ ] 2.
+- [x] 2.
 As a user, I want to view all available coffee and food options.

-- [ ] 3.
+- [x] 3.
 As a user, I want to be able to search for products.

-- [ ] 4.
-As a user, I want to see my profile.
+- [x] 4.
+As a user, I want to see my profile with my picture and username.

-- [ ] 5.
+- [x] 5.
 As a user, I want to add product to my shopping cart.

-- [ ] 6.
+- [x] 6.
 As a user, I want to remove products from my cart.

 - [ ] 7.
 As a user, I want to select a product to see their available customization options.

-- [ ] 8.
+- [x] 8.
 As a user, I want to modify a product from my cart.

 - [ ] 9.
 As a user, I want to add my order to my favorite list.